detail from "Balancing Act"

 Linda H. Post

-A large-scale oil painting on linen canvas (87" x 56"), "Fever Dream" is the first of the tent series that truly brings the figures inside to explore one of the structures - which turns out, in this case, to be an elaborately draped and decorated Bedouin tent.
+An oil painting on linen canvas (87" x 56"), "Fever Dream" is the first of the tent series that truly brings the figures inside to explore one of the structures - in this case, an elaborately draped and richly decorated Bedouin tent.
+A mysterious scene unfolds under clear blue skies.